sebhildebrandt/systeminformation/README.md

 **Promises Style** is new in version 3.0.

 When omitting callback parameter (cb), then you can use all function in a promise oriented way.
-All functions (exept of `version` and `time`) are returning a promise, that you can consume:
+All functions (except of `version` and `time`) are returning a promise, that you can consume:

 ```js
 const si = require('systeminformation');